Avoid Saying These 6 Things That Would Undermine Your Child’s Confidence

 Parenting is not an easy job.
 It is all about learning to talk to your kid first.
 They tend to take everything literally.
-So, the way you talk to them goes a long way in building their personality, you might end up reacting to them.
-Unfortunately, their mind isn’t developed enough to understand that these were unintentional and as a result, it cripples their little minds.
-Everyone wants to see their child’s confidence, and has healthy self-esteem.
-But, if humans are not born with an already existing well-developed self-esteem, what are the things that enhance or deplete it?
-When does a child start to develop his/her self-esteem?
-Are there ways in which a parent could alter the child’s self-esteem?
-These are some of the questions we keep asking ourselves but don’t know the answer to or for that matter what is the correct and most appropriate way of going about it.
+So, the way you talk to them goes a long way in building their personality.
+You might end up reacting to them.
+Unfortunately, their minds aren’t developed enough to understand that these were unintentional and, as a result, it cripples their little minds.
+Everyone wants to see their child’s confidence and have healthy self-esteem.
+But, if humans are not born with an already well-developed self-esteem, what are the things that enhance or deplete it?
+When does a child start to develop his or her self-esteem?
+Is there a way in which a parent could alter the child’s self-esteem?
+These are some of the questions we keep asking ourselves but don’t know the answer to, or for that matter, what is the correct and most appropriate way of going about it.

 But dear parents, do not worry.
 We are here to back you up.

-Having to see your child’s confidence is important.
-They do not like to hear things like, ‘she got an A on her maths test, why do you have a B’, “he is the head boy for this year, why aren’t you”, from their parents and elders.
+Having your child’s confidence is important.
+They do not like to hear things like, “she got an A on her math’s test, why do you have a B’, “he is the head boy for this year, why aren’t you?” from their parents and elders.
 They want to be appreciated and acknowledged for their capabilities and achievements.
 Never use negative comparisons to motivate them.
 They might end up feeling inadequate every time they see their peers excel in something better than them.
 Rather, focus on the positive things your child has achieved and make sure you highlight those as well.

-Do not underestimate your child’s confidence, intelligence or abilities by using labels like “stupid”, “loser”, “incompetent” etc. The sad thing is, your words can be life-changing for the child.
+Do not underestimate your child’s confidence, intelligence, or abilities by using labels like “stupid,” “loser”, “incompetent” etc. The sad thing is, your words could be life-changing for the child.
 You might not realize it but you are more influential to them than any other person in their lives will ever be.
 It’s always important that we keep this at heart when talking to our kids so they know how much they mean to us.

 Not allowing them to express their emotions by shutting them off when they try to connect with you.
-Tell them, and make them understand, that it is okay to feel sad, angry, revengeful, happy etc. This will bring back your child’s confidence.
-An emotion is not negative or positive, it is just there.
-They should know how to deal with these no matter how strong the feeling is, they should be able to maintain their composure.
+Tell them, and make them understand, that it is okay to feel sad, angry, revengeful, happy, etc. This will restore your child’s confidence.
+Emotions are not negative or positive, they’re just there.
+They should know how to deal with these situations, no matter how strong the feeling is, they should be able to maintain their composure.

-Time to time and again and again, if you keep having this attitude towards them and repeating these words, your child’s confidence will start to lose.
+Your child’s confidence will start to drop if you keep having this attitude towards them and repeating these words, your child’s confidence will start to lose.
 And he will end up thinking that your love for him is a burden for you.
 Soon he will also start acting like you even before you could realize what has happened.

 Confidence is actually important for a child’s future happiness, health, and success.
 A confident child is always better equipped to deal with peer pressure, responsibility, frustrations, and the real world.
 And who is that person behind developing a child’s confidence?
 Yes, you guessed it right!
 That’s none other than YOU!

 Wondering how?
-Don’t worry – building a child’s confidence and child’s development doesn’t have to be an intimidating or complicated task.
+Don’t worry-building a child’s confidence and a child’s development doesn’t have to be an intimidating or complicated task.
 You can make it all the more accessible and more fun!

-Enough opportunity is required to show a child’s confidence, his skills and feel that his contribution is valued at home.
-So why not consider his interests and give him a job that lets him feel valuable and successful.
-At home, you can get him involved in some household chores such as setting the table, vacuuming, dusting, doing the dishes, helping dad to wash the car, sweeping, and so on.
-At the end of the day, it will help your child learn that sometimes, work comes before play.
+Enough opportunity is required to show a child’s confidence, his skills, and feel that his contribution is valued at home.
+So why not consider his interests and give him a job that lets him feel valuable and successful?
+At home, you can get him involved in some household chores such as setting the table, vacuuming, dusting, doing the dishes, helping dad wash the car, sweeping, and so on.
+At the end of the day, it will help your child learn that sometimes work comes before play.

-Some children are remarkably under confident and might need a proper psychology development session with a professional, like a psychologist for kids.
-These professionals provide counselling for kids that are struggling with low self-esteem based on their extensive research on child development psychology.
+Some children are remarkably underconfident and might need a proper psychological development session with a professional, like a psychologist for kids.
+These professionals provide counseling for kids that are struggling with low self-esteem based on their extensive research on child development psychology.

-Whether it’s grabbing a bite of choco late pie to eat or taking a walk, try to manage some quality time with your kid at least once a week.
+Whether it’s grabbing a bite of chocolate cream pie to eat or taking a walk, try to manage some quality time with your kid at least once a week.
 This is an excellent opportunity to talk about what’s on their minds, build your child’s confidence and cement the bond the two of you share.